-The following table sets forth certain summary information concerning our equity compensation plans as at December 31, 2017.
+The following table sets forth certain summary information concerning our equity compensation plans as at December 31, 2018.
 Directors, officers, employees, and consultants are eligible to participate in the Option Plan.
 Directors and employees, including executive officers, are eligible to participate in the RSU Plan.

-Number of Common Shares to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (4) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (2) (C\$) Number of Common Shares Remaining for Future Issuance (Excluding Common Shares to be Issued Upon Exercise of Outstanding Options, Warrants and Rights) Equity compensation plans approved by securityholders (1) 16,479,920 \$ 0.70 639,424 Equity compensation plans not approved by security-holders - - -
+Number of Common Shares to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (2) (C\$) Number of Common Shares Remaining for Future Issuance (Excluding Common Shares to be Issued Upon Exercise of Outstanding Options, Warrants and Rights) Equity compensation plans approved by securityholders (1) 10,747,108 \$ 0.64 3,055,321 Equity compensation plans not approved by security-holders 1= - -

-- (1) Our shareholders have approved both the Ur-Energy Inc. Amended and Restated Stock Option Plan 2005, as amended, and the Ur-Energy Inc. Amended Restricted Share Unit Plan. - (2) The exercise price represents the weighted exercise price of the 9,459,401 outstanding stock options under the Ur-Energy Inc. Amended and Restated Stock Option Plan 2005. - (3) Represents 48,050 Common Shares remaining available for issuance under the Ur-Energy Inc. Amended and Restated Stock Option Plan 2005 and 591,374 Common Shares available under the Ur-Energy Amended Restricted Share Unit Plan. - (4) The warrants included represent only those which form a portion of compensation for certain consultants and our commercial lender.
+- (1) Our shareholders have approved both the Ur-Energy Inc. Amended and Restated Stock Option Plan 2005, as amended, and the Ur-Energy Inc. Amended Restricted Share Unit Plan. - (2) The exercise price represents the weighted exercise price of the 9,731,612 outstanding stock options under the Ur-Energy Inc. Amended and Restated Stock Option Plan 2005. - (3) Represents 1,493,505 Common Shares remaining available for issuance under the Ur-Energy Inc. Amended and Restated Stock Option Plan 2005 and 1,561,816 Common Shares available under the Ur-Energy Amended Restricted Share Unit Plan.